Orbit spaces of equivariantly formal torus actions of complexity one: Actions of complexity in general position

 We now demonstrate our key ideas by proving Lemma~\ref{lemMasPan}.

 \begin{proof}[Proof of Lemma~\ref{lemMasPan}] We proceed by induction on $n$.
 The case $n=0$ is trivial.
 Assume that the statement holds for all $k<n$.
-Consider an equivariantly formal action of $T^n$ on $M^{2n}$, and let $P=M^{2n}/T^n$ denote the orbit space.
-Let $M_i$ be the equivariant $i$-skeleton of $M$, and $\{P_i=M_i/T^n\}$ be the corresponding filtration of $P$.
-Let $M_F$ be the face submanifold corresponding to a face $F$ and $T_F$ be the noneffective kernel of the induced $T^n$-action on $M_F$.
-Therefore $M_F$ is again a manifold with the torus action of complexity zero.
+Consider an equivariantly formal action of $T^n$ on $M^{2n}$.
+Let $P=M^{2n}/T^n$ denote the orbit space, $M_i$ : the equivariant $i$-skeleton of $M$, $\{P_i=M_i/T^n\}$ : the filtration of $P$, and $M_F$ : the face submanifold corresponding to a proper face $F$.
 According to \cite[Lm.2.2]{MasPan}, the manifold $M_F$ inherits the property of vanishing odd degree cohomology.
-Therefore, by induction hypothesis, $F$ is a homology disc for $\dim F<n$, and the pair $(F,\dd F)$ is a homological cell.
-For a face $F$ of dimension $i$, we denote the intersection of $F$ with the lower strata by $F_{-1}$, that is $F_{-1}=F\cap P_{i-1}$.
+Therefore, by induction hypothesis, a face $F$ is a homology disc for $\dim F<n$, and the pair $(F,\dd F)$ is a (co)homology cell.
 It can be shown directly, that for the actions of complexity zero, $F_{-1}$ coincides with the topological boundary $\dd F$ of a face $F$.
-Induction hypothesis implies that the face stratification of $P_{n-1}$ is a homological cell complex.
+Induction hypothesis implies that the face stratification of $P_{n-1}$ is a homology cell complex.

 Now we write the ABFP-sequence \eqref{eqABseq} for $M$

 Consider the $i$-th term in \eqref{eqABseqForM} for $i\leqslant n-1$.
 We have